 You may receive an overpayment letter that outlines what was found and if monies are owed.
 You could also receive and education letter that outlines proper procedures that are to be followed for future reference.
 You could be placed on prepayment review.
-Should you, as the provider, dispute the findings of the medical record review or prepayment review, SIU will conduct an independent audit on 100% of the provider's dispute.
+Should you, as the provider, dispute the findings of the medical record review or prepayment review, SIU will conduct an independent audit on 100% of all previously reviewed claims.
 This review may result in a decrease or increase of the original overpayment amount.
 Disputes should be filed with the SIU within 30 days of the date of the notification, and in adherence of Blue Cross Complete of Michigan requirements:

 Blue Cross Complete reserves the right to grant an additional 15-day extension if the provider gives a valid reason why he or she was not able to submit a timely dispute.
-Upon completion of its review of the provider's submitted dispute materials, Blue Cross Complete will make every effort to return the dispute determination within 30 days of the provider's dispute.
+Upon completion of its review of the provider's submitted dispute materials, Blue Cross Complete will issue the dispute determination notification within 30 days of receipt of the provider's dispute.